 Ref.
 [36] describes the tree taper models developed for Canada.
 We use these taper models to determine merchantable stemwood volumes and the amount of forest residues (branches and tops) available from harvested areas in each of the townships in each year.

-National Forestry Database
+National Forestry Database (NFD)

-The National Forestry Database [38] provided the timber harvest volumes and total harvest areas from Alberta for the years 1990-2015.
+The NFD [38] provided the timber harvest volumes and total harvest areas from Alberta for the years 1990-2015.
 We used this information to adjust the spatial NFIS volumes mentioned above to better reflect the actual aggregated harvest volumes observed in Alberta.

 Forest management plans